Release Labels

 module and click on theChange Labels > Release Labels

-or directly go to theChange Labels
+or go directly to theChange Labels

 tab and selectRelease Labels